Ex-iT/dotfiles/README.md

 # dotfiles

-Collection of dotfiles and settings
+Personal collection of dotfiles and settings.